 Lambda Nu is the national honor society for the radiological and imaging sciences.
 The objectives are to foster academic scholarship at the highest academic levels, promote research and investigation in the radiological and imaging sciences, and recognize exemplary scholarship.
 The chapter at Southside College of Health Sciences is the Virginia Omega Chapter.
 Students who have achieved academic honors are eligible for membership in the honor society.
 For more information contact your Program Director.

 The National Student Nurses’ Association (NSNA) mentors the professional development of future nurses and facilitates their entrance into the profession by providing educational resources, leadership opportunities, and career guidance.
 NSNA membership is open to nursing students in diploma, associate degree, baccalaureate, generic masters and generic doctoral programs preparing students for Registered Nurse licensure as well as RNs in BSN completion programs.

-The Student Organization of Academic Radiographers (SOARS) is a student organization composed of all radiation sciences and medical imaging students for the purpose of anticipating in student government, community activities and class projects.
+The Student Organization of Academic Radiographers (SOARS) is a student organization composed of all radiologic technology and medical imaging students for the purpose of anticipating in student government, community activities and class projects.
 The group works to obtain funds to send students to attend annual student seminars as well.

 There are a number of methods by which students can participate in the governance of SCHS.
 The students elect leaders of various clubs and organizations to provide leadership and offer input and recommendations to the School administration.
 Students have the opportunity to complete anonymous evaluations every semester on each course and the faculty members they have worked with and attend focus group sessions.
 The results of these evaluations and/or focus groups are shared with Program Directors, the Vice President of the College, faculty and staff.
 Additionally, students serve on the Advisory Boards of each program.
 Students interested in serving on a committee should contact the Administrative Secretary to the Vice President.